The Midlanders

 The Midlanders is a 1920 American silent drama film starring Bessie Love and directed by husband and wife duo Joseph De Grasse and Ida May Park.
 It was produced by Andrew J. Callaghan Productions and distributed by Federated Film Exchanges of America.
 It is based on the 1912 novel of the same name by Charles Tenney Jackson, published by Bobbs-Merrill Company.

 Only a small fragment of this film is known to survive.

+Plot

+Aurelie (Bessie Love), an orphan from New Orleans, escapes her convent and gets adopted by Mississippi riverboat captain Lindstrom (Curt Rehfeld).
+Hoping to give her a steadier life, he sends her to live with his brother, John Lindstrom (C. Norman Hammand), a squatter in a quiet river valley town.
+As Aurelie grows into a striking young woman, she wins a beauty contest and accepts an offer from a theatrical producer.
+Her rise to fame is swift.
+When she returns home, she faces rejection from the townspeople.
+Two men remain drawn to her: Wiley Curran (Lloyd Bacon), the local newspaper editor, and Harlan Van Hart (Truman Van Dyke), the judge's college-educated son.

 Cast

 Production

 Interiors were filmed in a studio in Los Angeles, and exteriors were filmed in Rio Vista.
 To prepare for her performance, Bessie Love took dance classes at Theodore Kosloff's ballet school.

 After its release, producer Andrew J. Callaghan sued Federated Film Exchanges, saying that the distributor had not paid the full amount to distribute this film, Bonnie May, and Penny of Top Hill Trail.

 Reception

 The film received mixed reviews, but Love's performance was highly praised.